4L Retrospective Examples and Free Template

 Were there things that you liked during the sprint that might not seem so exciting now?
 Were there things that seemed unremarkable during the sprint but in retrospect led to a positive development?
 Or is it the case that the perception of positive events during the sprint and after the sprint coincide?🌞

-Seems pretty complicated considering this is just a "Liked" question.
-However, for me, a good retrospective is to look at things from new perspectives.
+Seems pretty complicated, considering this is just a “Liked” question.
+However, a good retrospective for me is when you look at things from new perspectives.

 💡During the sprint, I was excited about implementing the new feature in our software.
 Although it was fun, the impact seems to be quite modest.